sumanadr/Freelance-Projects/README.md

-These are all collections of the projects that I did in my spare time.
+These are all collections of the projects that is essential for the Data Science.
+Python along with varoius library has been used for implementing these projects.